 Acknowledgements

 We thank the participants for sharing their experiences with us.
 This study was supported by a grant of the “Deutsche Gesellschaft für Berg- und Expeditionsmedizin”, German Association for Mountain and Expedition Medicine to H.S. and K.H.
 The project was conducted during the diploma thesis of H.S.
+The results of this study has been and will in the future be presented at scientific meetings.

 Conflict of interests